Showing posts with label Orlestone. Show all posts

 The information on this page may be freely copied for use on walks.

-The village of Hamstreet is surrounded by public woodland including Hamstreet woods, an area of special scientific interest renowned for the presence of wild service trees and nightingales.
+The village of Hamstreet is surrounded by public woodland including Hamstreet Woods, an area of special scientific interest renowned for the presence of wild service trees and nightingales.

 The routes in this guide explore the contrasting elements of the local area, including Romney Marsh and the banks of the Royal Military Canal.